Top Gear Race to the North: Background

 The race was specifically given a 1949 theme, with the BBC postulating that the race might represent what Top Gear would have been like in 1949.
 That year reflects the fact that the original 49 Peppercorn Class A1s were built in 1948–9, and accordingly, the bike and car selected were 1949 models.
 The motorcycle was a Vincent Black Shadow, registration 750 UXL (1952), the car was a Jaguar XK120, registration SKE 7 (1954).
 According to the show, the XK120 and Black Shadow were the fastest car and bike in the world in 1949.
 Although Tornado is a brand new locomotive completed in 2008, her design was based on the original 1940s designs used for the LNER Peppercorn Class A1 locomotives, with appropriate modern day changes for engineering, safety, operational and manufacturing cost reasons.

 The idea and much of the organisation of the race is credited to Graeme Bunker, managing director of railtour operator Steam Dreams and operations director of the A1 Steam Locomotive Trust, the builders of Tornado.
-18 months before the race, Graeme had contacted the editor of Steam Railway magazine, who in turn suggested the idea of a race to the Top Gear producer.
+18 months before the race, The BBC had an idea of doing a remake of the British Transport Film, Elizabethan Express as a drama directed by Gabriel Range who would have written the Script with producer Simon Finch.

+The film would have been a rail disaster in which the train would be hijacked by a group of terrorists who plan to destroy the rail network.
+Meanwhile, A passenger would have been taken as a hostage in a Jaguar XK120 car, followed in pursuit by a Vincent Black Shadow motorcycle used by the terrorists.
+The ending of the film would have been that the train crashes on the approach to Waverley Station and after a speech from the leader.
+The terrorists would have caused the train to explode.
+The car and motorbike would have carried on for a few more miles before they and the hostage in the car got incinerated in a parking garage near Edinburgh Airport allowing the terrorists to escape.

+Upon hearing this, Clarkson loved the idea so much that he decided that the drama would be axed and the run would be the first episode of the thirteenth season of Top Gear.